edatkinson/canDrivr-Indel/README.md

     - `xgboost_model.ipynb` is where I will be first implementing models with the set of features I've found so far (DNA_shape, VEP, gc CpG, dinucleotide properties)
         - Still need to add conservation scores which I will try to do in uni with faster internet connection.
 This will probably produce best indicators and so are very important.

+    - Tested a model using the above features.
+Get quite a low average CV score of: 73%, but get an overall test accuracy of 83%.
+This is without the conservation features, so hopefully they can help out with the accuracy by a few percentage points.

+    - The real test comes on an independent test set and seeing how it compares to the models below.

     - Comparative Analysis: